 Bill Bryson is extremely annoying.
 I started out liking this book, but the further I went along, the more obnoxious I found the author's smarter-than-thou attitude.
 And that's a shame, too, because I was very interested in the subject matter and had the impression that Bryson wrote with a comedic edge.
 However, his sense of humor turns out to be quite bland, and consists mostly of making fun of everyone he meets.
 Get ready for adjectives like 'stupid' and 'fat' .. very high-brow.
 And don't worr..more

-Shelves: usa, travel, flora, fauna, returned, relationships, 2017-read, audible, bio, humor
+it was ok Shelves: usa, travel, flora, fauna, returned, relationships, 2017-read, audible, bio, humor

 When I chose this book I failed to understand the author’s intention.
 Look at the subtitle!
 I hadn't noted the words 'Rediscovering America on the Appalachian Trail'.
 This book is not for people who love hiking; it is not intended to increase love of the sport.
 It scarcely shows the pleasure one can derive from hiking.
 It is instead a commentary on America with some details about the Appalachian Trail.
 I have to admit my own fault in not carefully reading the complete title.
 I still must rate ac..more